vighneshiyer/vighneshiyer.com/content/research/eda-cad/ml_for_placement.md

 Modern EDA CAD placement algorithms have some additional features.
 For one, they constantly track the proxy metrics as they make placement decisions to avoid exploring bad placements.
-Modern synthesis is placement-aware and will come up with a standard cell floorplan as its deciding what PDK cells to use considering the timing constraints (see [Synopsys' overview of "Physical Synthesis"](https://www.synopsys.com/glossary/what-is-physical-synthesis.html), see Cadence Genus iSpatial).
+Modern synthesis is placement-aware and will come up with a standard cell floorplan as its deciding what PDK cells to use, considering the timing constraints (see [Synopsys' overview of "Physical Synthesis"](https://www.synopsys.com/glossary/what-is-physical-synthesis.html), [Cadence Genus iSpatial](https://community.cadence.com/cadence_blogs_8/b/di/posts/ispatial-flow-in-genus-a-modern-approach-for-physical-synthesis)).
 This floorplan from physical synthesis is fed into the PnR algorithm to seed its initial coarse placements.

 Also, placement isn't part of a linear (synthesis → placement → routing) flow, rather every algorithm in the flow is aware of the others, and they constantly call back to each other.